Lynxjnr-maxi/First-week-AnalystLab-OnlineRetail/README.md

 # 📊 Online Retail Dataset Analysis
 The Online Retail dataset is a collection of transactional records from an e‑commerce business operating across multiple countries.
-Each entry is identified by an invoice number and describes the products, customers, and regions linked to that invoice.
+An invoice number identifies each entry and describes the products, customers, and regions linked to that invoice.

 As the company grows, it generates significant amounts of data in its sales operations, customer interactions, and product performance.
 This project leverages SQL exploration and Power BI visualization to analyze and synthesize this data, uncovering insights that can improve commercial success and strategic decision‑making.